milankarman/FastStronghold/README.md

 <div align="center">
   <img src="images/triangulation_explanation.png" alt="Triangulation explanation" width="60%" height="auto">
   <br />
-  <i>The actual angle you walk can be less steep than this example and results should still be accurate as long as you align your corsshair to the ender eye well.</i>
+  <i>The actual angle you walk can be less steep than this example and the results should still be accurate as long as you align your corsshair to the ender eye well.
+I would recommend running on your off-angle for about 1400 blocks before doing your second throw.</i>
 </div>
 <br />
 3. After you have travelled to your spot to do your second throw you are going to stay still once again, do your throw then point your crosshair directly at the center of the floating eye and press F3+C. FastStronghold will once again update and tell you the triangulated coordinates of the stronghold.
 Simply head over there and dig down and the stronghold should be right there.